n00bmobile/Bank-Robbery-System/README.md

 #### Changes(Feel Free to Report Any Bugs to Me): ####

-* REMADE THE BANK FROM SCRATH
+* REMADE THE BANK FROM SCRATH (Net Spam Fixed)
-* Added special translation file, contact me to help translate the bank to other languages!
-* Added selectBankLang <desired lang>.
-Only "en" (English) and "pt_br" (Portuguese) are available for now!
-* Added banker requirement (0 to Disable)
-* Added more configuration options.
-* Added support for new garry's mod version.
-* Added update checker.
-* French added.
-* Optimized a little.
-* Fixed issue with automatic spawn system.
-* Fixed issue with translation system.

 ##### Quick Questions: #####

 1.The Robbery fails imediataly after starting it!

-Set a position for the Bank, the default one from the config file is conflicting with the Bank that you just spawned from the spawn menu.
-You can only have one active bank on a map.
+You can't have two Banks on the same map.

-2.I tried to change the Bank Vault model...
+2.I tried the new system for setting up teams...
 It gave me errors!

-Don't remove the quotes.

-3.I tried the new system for setting up teams...
-It gave me errors!

 Don't forget the quotes and the commas!
 Also put the exact same name that appears in*game.
 Ex: Mob boss = Mob Boss (WRONG!)
 Lua is case sensitive.

-4.The Config File is not working!
+3.The Config File is not working!

 Restart your server and make sure that you saved the Config File.

-5.I remember seeing this on CoderHire/Script Fodder...
+4.I remember seeing this on CoderHire/Script Fodder...

 I started this project wanting to clone the Bank Robbery System from Script Fodder, they both do the same but the code is all mine.